rspeele/MouseMeat/README.md

 Each event has a type field, and an object field with the same name as the value of its type field, which carries type-specific data.

-If you would like to write a program that processes these logs and saves extra metadata, like computed statistics or info about the mouse driver settings in use, I suggest making up your own event type and adding it at the start or end of the event stream rather than creating a completely new format.

 Currently, there are only two types of event.
 Here are examples to show the format -- remember though that in practice each event would be formatted on a single line.